Kapendev/parin/TOUR.md

 ## Embedding Assets

 Assets can be embedded into the binary with D's `import` feature.
 DUB projects already pass `-J=assets` to the compiler, so everything in the assets folder is available automatically.
-Example:
+For example:

 ```d
 auto atlas = Texture();